Blendify/blender-manual/blender_docs/manual/animation/drivers/workflow_examples.rst

 Shape Key Driver
 ^^^^^^^^^^^^^^^^

-This example is a Shape Key Driver.
+This example is a shape key driver.
 The driver was added to the shape key Value.

 .. figure:: /images/animation_drivers_workflow-examples_shape-key.png
    :width: 400px

-   Shape Key Driver.
+   Shape key driver example.

 This example uses the Armature Bone "b" 's Z Rotation to control the Value of a Shape Key.
 The bone rotation mode is set to XYZ Euler.